visualinteractivedata/idc-workshop-2026/index.md

 * June 22, 2026: Workshop day

-Submissions will be accepted through email.
+**Submissions will be accepted through email**.
 Please email your submissions copying to Dushani Perera, Christina Stoiber, and Andres Ramirez-Duque at _d.perera@ed.ac.uk_, _christina.stoiber@ustp.at_, and _andres.ramirez-duque@glasgow.ac.uk_.

 # Organizers